 The temples have a long history and they’ve been touched by everyone from French colonizers and the Khmer Rouge.
 They’re mostly Hindu but some incorporate Buddhism, too.
-A few have long tableaus illustrating Hindu mytholgy (akin ot stained glass windows in Catholic churches).
+A few have long tableaus illustrating Hindu mythology (akin ot stained-glass windows in Catholic churches).

 If you’ve traveled all this way to see them then why wouldn’t you want someone on hand to explain all the history and the stories, and to pass along some local tips as well.

 This is especially true given that hiring a local guide and driver all to yourself won’t cost very much.
 You can do it through your hotel or book a package with a hotel, driver and guide before you leave.

 The Most Toddler Friendly Angkor Sites